Man stabbed to death in Marshall County; suspect charged with murder

 The sheriff's and coroner's offices were summoned to a residence on Olinger Road in Grant at about 8:45 p.m.
 Monday and discovered the victim.
 Medics were called, but he was pronounced dead at the scene.

-Authorities have not released the man's name.
+Nugent identified the victim as Taylor Hamilton Olson, 30.
 His body was taken to the Alabama Department of Forensic Science for an autopsy as the sheriff's office continues to investigate the case.

 Andrew Landers, 29, of Phil Campbell, was arrested and booked into the Marshall County Jail at about 7 a.m.
 Tuesday on a murder charge.
 He's being held without bond.